DAIGroup/improved_HAR_on_Toyota/README.md

 Step 1 (i.e. to fill the gaps in detected bounding boxes), as well as to create the crops used for training.

-These crops can be extracted from the images in two forms: 1) _normal_, or one crop per frame; or 2) as a _full crop_ of the whole activity, as described in our paper (Climent et al. 2021).
+These crops can be extracted from the images in two forms: 1) _normal_, or one crop per frame; or 2) as a _full crop_ of the whole activity, as described in our paper (Climent-Pérez et al. 2021).

 The network can then be trained for action recognition, as usual.
 The layer before the Global Average Pooling (GAP) is used in Step 4 below, as described in (Das et al. 2019).